bowdoin-csci2200/bowdoin-csci2200.github.io/syllabus.md

       3. Analyze their theoretical complexity and compare them
       4. Consider the question: Can the solution be improved?

 Put simply, the class has two goals: to deeply understand a set of fundamental algorithms, and to develop critical thinking so that you can find efficient solutions to new problems, computational or not.

-Some of you will go on to software engineering careers where a strong algorithmic background is a must.
-Many of you will go through technical interviews which draw heavily from the content of this class.
-It is important to pack many topics in the syllabus and expose you to challenging new problems.
-Ultimately the goal of the class is to give you the tools so that you can solve new problems on your own.
 A strong algorithmic backgound will improve your analytical and abstraction abilities and will be a big advantage to your career path, whatever it might be.